 I frequently talk to parents who are confused as to why their child settles beautifully at bedtime yet struggles to resettle at numerous night-wakings.
 Often the little one is being put down awake at bedtime and the parents, entirely sensibly, believe he is able to self-settle.
 On digging a little deeper, it usually transpires that the child is falling asleep in ten minutes or less.
 As crazy as it sounds, that’s too quickly!

 “Sleep onset latency” is the time taken to fall asleep and the ideal is 15-20 minutes.
 When a little one falls asleep more quickly than this there are two issues.
-Firstly, even though they may have gone into their sleep space with their eyes open, and even vocalising, they were so tired that they haven’t had to initiate sleep for themselves – tiredness has scooped them up and taken them over the line to sleep.
-As such, whilst they have more skill around self-settling that a little one who is put down already out-for-the-count, when the edge is taken off their tiredness by the first few hours of sleep, they don’t have the requisite skills to resettle without help.
+Firstly, even though they may have gone into their sleep space with their eyes open, and even chatting or babbling, they were so tired that they haven’t had to initiate sleep for themselves – tiredness has scooped them up and taken them over the line.
+As such, whilst they have more skill around self-settling that a little one who is put down already out-for-the-count, when the edge is taken off their tiredness by the first few hours of sleep, they generally don’t have the requisite skills to resettle without help.
 This is compounded by them effectively “crashing” into sleep, skipping the lighter stages of sleep we transition through when we fall asleep more gradually.
-The consequence of this is that the child is then likely to find it harder to navigate through the different states of sleep later in the night, which inevitably leads to more frequent wake-ups.
+The consequence of this is that the child is then likely to find it harder to navigate through the different states of sleep later in the night, which inevitably leads to more frequent wake-ups and/or early-rising.